vimond/replay/plans.md

 ## Detail tasks to be done/clarified

-* OK: Move the types for the playback consumption API into a common file.
+* OK Move the types for the playback consumption API into a common file.
-* OK: Complete typing the source and text tracks.
+* OK Complete typing the source and text tracks.
 * OK Rename VideoStream to VideoStreamer.
 * OK Create type set for configuration structure.
 Include all individual component configs.
 * OK Quality selector.
 Reconsider icon.
 * OK Decide on how to pass technology.

-Before settling the architecture:

 After video engine is plugged in: